Four Sri Lankan Elephants Found Dead Of Suspected Poisoning - UrduPoint

 Four Sri Lankan Elephants Found Dead Of Suspected Poisoning

-Four elephants were found dead Friday in central Sri Lanka, with police suspecting the animals were poisoned by angry villager
+Four elephants were found dead Friday in central Sri Lanka, with police suspecting the animals were poisoned by angry villagers

 Nearly 200 elephants are killed every year on the island, many by farmers after the animals stray onto their land.